alvinlai808/Synth-Trainer/docs/Deliverables/5.0 Requirements Specification/README.md

 **5.2.1.4** - Modules CSU- This page will be comprised of a list of modules that the user can choose to attempt, as well as the specific synth components that will be taught in each respective module.

 **5.2.1.5** - Synth Interface CSU - This is how the synth will appear to the user.
 It will have two different appearances: one for Match/Module Mode, and one for Sandbox Mode.

 **5.2.1.6** - Sandbox Mode CSU - This will consist of the synth interface, as well as a drop down menu for selecting saved sound presets.

-### **5.2.2** - Server CSC - This will handle the interactions between the GUI and the database
+### **5.2.2** - Server CSC - This will handle the interactions between the GUI and the database.

 **5.2.2.1** - Login/Register CSU - This handles creating and verifying a user.

 **5.2.2.2** - Profile CSU - Handles manipulating the user data.

 **5.2.2.3** - Modules CSU - Handles displaying and evaluating modules.

-**5.2.2.4** - Synth CSU - This CSU produces and modifies synth sounds
+**5.2.2.4** - Synth CSU - This CSU produces and modifies synth sounds.

 ### **5.2.3** - Database CSC - This will store all the information for the users and modules.

-**5.2.3.1** - Profile Table - Stores data on users (i.e. username, password, email, etc.)
+**5.2.3.1** - Profile Table - Stores data on users (i.e. username, password, email, etc.).

 **5.2.3.2** - Modules Table - Stores list of all available modules (i.e. name, needed components, instructions).

 [Jump to Top](#50---requirements-specification)

-// TODO: remove implementation specifics (use React, use <database>, etc.)
 ## **5.3** - Functional Requirements by CSC

 ### **5.3.1** - Subsystem Divisions